 Fetch Images

 Any image added to an onboarding session can be retrieved later.
-You can freely extract these images to store them in your own system
+Depending the configured flow, images could include selfies, document images, and so on.
+You can extract these images to store them in your own system.

 Fetching images as base64

-To fetch the latest images (base64 encoded) for a given session, use the fetch images API endpoint; you will need to pass the session's unique interview ID, if you do not pass the interview ID, we will attempt to extract the interview ID from the Session Token.
+Use the fetch images API endpoint.
+You should always pass the session's unique interview ID, also called the Session ID.
+If you do not pass the interview ID, Incode attempts to extract it from the Session Token.

-If the user has multiple images for the same type (eg: front id); the endpoint will only return the latest added one.
+If the user has multiple images of the same type, such as front id, the endpoint will only return the most recently added image.

 // request body